II. Epidemiology

 - Lax joint capsule allows multidirectional dislocation

-- Inferior dislocation (Luxatio Erecta): Rare (<0.5% of all Shoulder Dislocations)
+- Inferior dislocation (Luxatio Erecta): Rare (<0.5 to 1% of all Shoulder Dislocations)

 - Result of high energy mechanism with exaggerated abduction, tearing the inferior capsule and labrum